Per-Tenant Cryptographic Isolation

 Cypher + GFQL + Neo4j Compatibility

 Write Cypher as you know it.
 Use GFQL when dataframe-native syntax fits better.
 Neo4j-specific queries work automatically with zero changes.
+Dual-language support is patent pending.

 Full Cypher with Neo4j Syntax Rewrites